 A great description tells buyers what they’re getting and why they need it.
 Make your description easy to scan by using short paragraphs, bullet points, and bold text for key details.

 Since digital products are intangible, visuals are the only way to showcase your product.
-You should use high-resolution images or mockups that clearly display your product’s content and style.
+You should use high-quality visuals or mockups that clearly display your product’s content and style.

 Giving customers more flexibility can set your product apart.
 If possible, include multiple file types (e.g., PDF, PNG, PSD for templates) so buyers can choose the one that works best for them.